 Time-period related hedged items

-The time value of an option relates to a time-period related hedged item if the nature of the hedged item is such that the time value has the character of a cost for obtaining protection against a risk over a particular period of time, but the hedged item does not result in a transaction that involves the notion of a transaction cost as for transaction related hedged items covered above.
-IFRS 9 gives an example of commodity inventory that is hedged against a fair value decrease for six months using a commodity option with a corresponding life (IFRS 9.B6.5.29(b)).
-Amounts accumulated in OCI should be subsequently amortised (as a reclassification adjustment) on a systematic and rational basis over the period during which the hedge adjustment for the option’s intrinsic value could affect P/L (IFRS 184.108.40.206(c)).
+The time value of an option relates to a time-period related hedged item if the nature of the hedged item is such that the time value has the character of a cost for obtaining protection against a risk over a particular period of time, but the hedged item does not result in a transaction that involves the notion of a transaction cost as is the case for transaction related hedged items covered above.
+IFRS 9 gives an example of commodity inventory that is hedged against a fair value decrease for six months using a commodity option (IFRS 9.B6.5.29(b)).
+Amounts accumulated in OCI should be subsequently amortised (as a reclassification adjustment) on a systematic and rational basis over the period during which the hedge adjustment for the option’s intrinsic value could affect P/L (IFRS 126.96.36.199(c)).

 1/ Entity A purchases the interest rate cap on 1 January 20X1 and pays a premium of $100k: